 My published works cover a variety of issues, including the relation between human rights and dignity, the drawbacks of a governmental commitment to the promotion of happiness, the moral and political significance of subjective moral judgments, torture, coercion, the need for retributive justice, and the tension between admiration and self-respect.

 Originally trained as a mathematical economist, I also maintain an interest in strategic interaction and the workings of democracy.
-Thus, I published on the rationality of Homo Oeconomicus, and developed a formal model of coalition formation in politics.
+Thus, I published on the rationality of Homo Oeconomicus, developed a formal model of coalition formation in politics, and co-edited a volume on the use of focal points in negotiation.

 My teaching includes introductory courses in political philosophy and ethics, seminars in the history of political thought, as well as a variety of courses on topics connected to my research interests.